 Hello Junior Rangers!
-Welcome to the 2017 North American Eclipse Explorer activity book.
+Welcome to the Junior Ranger Eclipse Explorer activity book.
 Inside we will learn about what an eclipse is and how experiencing this natural event first-hand can make your visit to a national park or public land extra special.

-Here are two special guests to help you along your ecliptic path.
+Here are two special guests to help you along your way.
 This is Junior Ranger CaLisa and Bill Nye from The Planetary Society.
 They know a lot about solar eclipses and other cool things happening in space!

 In this book you will EXPLORE the Sun and Moon in the sky above you and observe how they interact with the Earth you're standing on.
-LEARN about the 2017 North American Total Solar Eclipse and other kinds of arrangements of objects in the sky.
+LEARN about the 2023 North American Annular Solar Eclipse and the 2024 Total Solar Eclipse.
 PROTECT your eyes from the Sun while still being able to enjoy the wonder of an eclipse.